patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Tearsheet/Tearsheet.md

 import TearsheetBody from '@patternfly/react-component-groups/dist/dynamic/TearsheetBody';
 import TearsheetFooter from '@patternfly/react-component-groups/dist/dynamic/TearsheetFooter';

-**Tearsheet** are a full-screen extension of the `<Modal>` component allowing more complex experiences to be provided to the user.
-While the biggest Modal size (`ModalVariant.large`) may work for some cases, tearsheets allow near the entire real-estate to be leveraged.
+**Tearsheet** is an extension of the [modal component](/components/modal), allowing more complex experiences to be provided to the user.
+Additionally, while the biggest `<Modal>` size (`ModalVariant.large`) may work for some cases, tearsheet allows more of the viewport area to be utilized.
-This component extends the [modal component](/components/modal) allowing any use of its properties to be provided.

 ## Examples